mahadevananair1/python-1/pygame/README.md

 # Pygame
-This is all my Games in Python(Pygames)
+This is all my games in Python(Pygame)